Luis Guzmán: Personal life

 Guzmán endorsed Senator Bernie Sanders for President in the 2016 U.S. presidential election.

-In 2018, Guzmán, along with New York Yankees all-star Bernie Williams, appeared in a season six episode of Jon Taffer's Bar Rescue, offering assistance not only to the El Krajo Tavern in Loiza, but the town's community center, after it was devastated from Hurricane Maria.
+In 2018, Guzmán, along with New York Yankees all-star Bernie Williams, appeared in a season six episode of Jon Taffer's Bar Rescue, offering assistance not only to the El Krajo Tavern in Loiza, but the town's community centre, after it was devastated from Hurricane Maria.

 During Telegramgate, Guzmán was interviewed by MSNBC for his opinions on the situation in Puerto Rico and he expressed that "Ricky had to go" and that corruption on the island was a major problem that he hoped would be solved.

+In an interview with The Rich Eisen Show, Guzmán claims to be frequently mistaken by the public as the actor who played the killer "Willie Lopez", played by Rick Aviles in the film Ghost (1990), due to the physical resemblance and the same nationality as the two.